 While most people think of plastic surgery as a quick-fix method of weight loss, the best candidates for plastic surgery are actually those who are in good overall health and are close to their ideal weight.
 Dr. Florence Mussat wants to make sure that every patient is at the perfect position to get plastic surgery, that’s why her practice offers multiple methods of medically-supervised weight loss.

-So, what does it mean to be an ideal candidate for plastic surgery?
-The American Society of Plastic Surgeons (ASPS) defines the ideal candidate as someone who is within 30% of their ideal weight and has firm, elastic skin, and good muscle tone.
-Most plastic surgeons use a measure called BMI, a type of formula that uses a person’s height and weight to calculate a person’s physical health.
-A BMI between 18.5 and 24.9 is typically considered healthy, while BMI’s that are 25 and higher are considered overweight.
+So, what qualities should you have before getting plastic surgery?
+The American Society of Plastic Surgeons (ASPS) defines the ideal candidate as someone who is within 30% of their ideal weight and has firm, elastic skin, and adequate muscle tone.
+Most plastic surgeons use a measure called BMI, a formula that uses a person’s height and weight to calculate overall physical health.
+A BMI between 18.5 and 24.9 is typically healthy, while BMI’s that are 25 and higher are overweight.

 Maximizing Your Results

-To Dr. Florence Mussat, it’s not just about creating effective results; it’s about making sure her patients are comfortable and in good health.
-Dr. Mussat only wants what’s best for her patients, and she wants to make sure that patients are getting plastic surgery for the right reasons, at the right moment.
-That’s why Dr. Florence Mussat offers different options for medically-supervised weight loss for her patients prior to plastic surgery.
-Patients of Dr. Florence Mussat can choose from HCG diets, physician-developed diets like the Dukan Diet, and weight loss prescription medicine.
+To Dr. Mussat, it’s not only about creating effective results; it’s about making sure her patients are comfortable and in good health.
+Dr. Mussat only wants what’s best for her patients, and she wants to make sure patients are getting plastic surgery for the right reasons, at the right moment.
+That’s why she offers various options for medically-supervised weight loss for her patients before plastic surgery.
+Dr. Mussat’s patients can choose from HCG diets, physician-developed diets like the Dukan Diet, and weight loss prescription medicine.

-A physician like Dr. Mussat is the perfect guide for a weight loss program, someone who has the medical knowledge to provide safe but effective techniques.
-If you’re ready to begin your plastic surgery progress, contact her practice now for a consultation on her medical weight loss treatments.
+A physician like Dr. Mussat is the perfect guide for a weight loss program – someone who has the medical knowledge to provide safe but effective techniques.
+If you’re ready to begin your plastic surgery progress, contact our practice now for a consultation on her medical weight loss treatments.